TheKnightCoder/Ansible-Networking/README.md

 3. Run the following command
 `ansible-playbook PLAYBOOK.yml -e ansible_user=USERNAME`
 (You must replace PLAYBOOK with the name of your playbook and USERNAME with the SSH username used to access your  Cisco device)

+`-e` allows you to set an Ansible variable via the command line before run-time.

 Providers (Authentication)
 --------------------------------